Top 10 Pieces of Information Your Wildfire Lawyer Needs ASAP

 Names and Ages of People on the Property

-Give your lawyer the names of everyone who was living on your property at the time of the fire.
-Include ages if you have any children under your roof.
+Give your lawyer the names of everyone living on your property at the time of the disaster.
+If you have any children under your roof, include their ages.
 Make a note of who had to evacuate from the property.
 A family can submit a single lawsuit if they are related and living together.

 Business Income Loss